 Sophie chose her Beauchamps ‘Hutchinson’ clutch, in a vivid navy snakeskin.
 The envelope clutch features a twist lock to the front, and gold studs to the sides, with a Beauchamps plaque on the rear.

 The earrings were new – an usual squashed square look, almost.
 A very simple, yet edgy earring, which really heightens the elegance of this look.
-We’ll update you if we find these.
+We’ll update you if we find these, but these make a good match.
 The Countess additionally wore a lovely rose brooch.

 We can only speculate she wore navy heels to match and tie the look together.